yongjintan/url-shortener/README.md

 # URL SHORTENER

 # Features
 1. Allow users to paste a long url and generate a short url.
+You can access it here [URL-SHORTENER-APP](https://shortalready.vercel.app/)

 ## Available Scripts